emmt/OptimPackNextGen.jl/README.md

 fx = cost!(alpha::Real, param::ParamType, x::VariableType,
            gx::VariableType, clr::Bool=false)
 ```
-where `alpha` is the weight of the cost (it is guaranteed that `alpha` is
+where `alpha` is the multiplier of the cost (it is guaranteed that `alpha` is
-nonnegative), `param` is anything needed by the cost function, `ParamType`
+nonnegative), `param` is anything needed by the cost function, `ParamType` is
-is a subtype of the abstract type `CostParam`, `x` is the array of
+a subtype of the abstract type `CostParam`, `x` is the array of variables,
-variables, `VariableType` is the type of the variables (e.g.,
+`VariableType` is the type of the variables (e.g., `Array{Cdouble,2}` for
-`Array{Cdouble,2}` for images), `gx` is an array of same type and
+images), `gx` is an array of same type and dimensions as `x` to store (or
-dimensions as `x` to store (or integrate) the gradient of the cost function
+integrate) the gradient of the cost function (times `alpha`), `clr` tells
-(times `alpha`), `clr` tells whether to clear (fill with zeros) the values
+whether to clear (fill with zeros) the values of the gradient or to simply add
-of the gradient or to simply add the computed gradient to the existing
+the computed gradient to the existing values, the returned value is
-values, the returned value is `alpha*f(x)` that is the value of the cost
+`alpha*f(x)` that is the value of the cost function at `x` times the
-function at `x` times the weight `alpha`.
+multiplier `alpha`.

 Thanks to the dispatching rules of Julia, the types `ParamType` and
 `VariableType` of the cost function parameters and of the variables of the
 problem are used to identify the actual cost function code that is called.

-The weight and the clear flag arguments are intended for building composite
+The multiplier and the clear flag arguments are intended for building
-cost functions as a weighted sum of cost functions without sacrifying
+composite cost functions as a weighted sum of cost functions without
-efficiency.
+sacrifying efficiency.

 For instance, we implement the parameters of a *maximum a posteriori* (MAP)
 cost function as: